 Now.
 Go make some of this amazing granola and tell me that your house doesn't smell like pure heaven and that it doesn't totally taste like apple pie!

-Apple Pie becomes an easy, grab-n-go healthy snack.
+Apple Pie becomes an easy, healthy oil-free granola!
 This tastes and smells just like apple pie, but much quicker and easier to make.
 Full of wholesome ingredients and free of oil and gluten, this makes a hearty and healthy, but incredibly delicious granola.
 It is great on it's own but would also be delicious as cereal with some almond milk!

 15 minPrep Time

-1 heaping cup chopped honey crisp apple, chopped into 1/2 inch size pieces (120 g)
+1 heaping cup (120g) chopped honey crisp apple, into 1/2 inch pieces

-1/2 cup pecans, chopped (60 g) (You can sub sunflower kernels for a nut-free version)
+1/2 cup pecans, chopped (60 g) (You can sub sunflower kernels or pumpkin seeds for a nut-free version)

 1 1/2 tablespoons cinnamon